 1955: It began with a steel nail!

 In the beginning, three hard-working people with master's degrees in engineering — Lauri Jämsä, Kauko Rastas and Heljo Lepäsmaa — teamed up to form the partnership firm Rakennusmies (The Construction Man).
 With good construction materials and machinery in high demand in Finland, the new company started off by marketing steel nails.
 The company that started out as a side job in one of the partner’s bathroom soon became Insinööritoimisto Oy Rakennusmies.

 1960s: A-Elementti Oy

-With machinery fast replacing manual labour in the construction industry, the partners founded A-Elementti Oy company and started manufacturing prefabricated components.
-Product catalogue grew to include construction site facilities, cranes, transportation equipment and more.
-At the end of the decade the companies merged into A-Elementti Oy Rakennusmies —a name that remained for nearly 20 years.
+With machinery fast replacing manual labor in the construction industry, the partners founded A-Elementti Oy company and started manufacturing prefabricated components.
+The product catalog grew to include construction site facilities, cranes, transportation equipment, and more.
+At the end of the decade, the companies merged into A-Elementti Oy Rakennusmies —a name that remained for nearly 20 years.